-- non-steroidal anti-inflammatories (NSAIDs) such as ibuprofen, which can increase the risk of irritating your food pipe, stomach or gut - taking low-dose aspirin is OK
+- non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, which can increase the risk of irritating your food pipe, stomach or gut.
+Taking low-dose aspirin is OK

 - antibiotics such as gentamicin, amikacin or tobramycin – these can lower the calcium in your blood